 Haha!
-One of the most used home studio interface in the world due to its portability and achieving great sound right out of the box.
+One of the most used home studio interfaces in the world due to its portability and achieving great sound right out of the box.

-You would love how this seamlessly integrate with Fl studio, a stunning conversion and sample rates up to 192kHz / 24 bit-perfect for recording two mics at once.
+You would love how this seamlessly integrates with Fl studio, a stunning conversion, and sample rates up to 192kHz / 24 bit-perfect for recording two mics at once.
 No worries with the Mic part, you have two natural-sounding Scarlett mic preamps and the same sound quality and digital conversion as the rest of the Scarlett range.

 If all you need is a compact audio interface you can use on the go, and you don't need a lot of I/O's, I strongly recommend this audio interface for your Fl setup.
 It would serve you well.

-Who is this recommended for? – Beginner Studio who isn’t too concern about more I/O, or who isn’t interested in connecting multiple instruments at once.
+Who is this recommended for? - Beginner Studio who isn't too concerned about more I/O, or who isn't interested in connecting multiple instruments at once.

 - 2 -input/2-output